 - Rule DR 7-102(a)(4) prohibited attorneys from knowingly using perjured testimony or false evidence.

 - Rule DR 1-102 prohibited attorneys from engaging in conduct involving dishonesty, fraud, deceit, or misrepresentation.

 - Rule DR 1-102 prohibited attorneys from engaging in conduct prejudicial to the administration of justice, or engaging in any other conduct adversely reflecting on their fitness to practice law.

 - Rules EC 6-1 and DR 6-101 mandated that an attorney act with proper care and with adequate preparation.

-What can be done about it: The grievance calls for the committee to investigate and issue public discipline, including the suspension or revocation (disbarment) of Fengos’s law license.
+What can be done about it: The law professors’ complaint calls for the Grievance Committee to investigate and issue public discipline, including suspending or revoking Fengos’s law license.
 It also calls for a broader investigation into other cases handled by the same prosecutor and to determine whether KCDAO supervising and managing attorneys complied with their duties under Rule 5.1 of Professional Conduct.

 Unfortunately, the Grievance Committee has not informed the professors or the public of the outcome of this ethics complaint or even whether the complaint is being investigated.
 Deprived of such information, the public has no way to evaluate whether this government body is doing its job.
 We call on the Grievance Committee to be transparent in its proceedings and findings in this matter.